-Fall Semester June 1 st
+Fall Semester June 1st

 Spring Semester October 1st

-Summer Semester March 1st
+Summer Semester March 1 st

-Students who are not "officially accepted" and do not have a complete financial aid file, including all Student Aid Report Corrections and request for documents required by the above dates may be required to pay ALL educational expenses incurred out-of-pocket until applications are processed, and eligibility is determined.
+Students who are not "officially accepted" and do not have a complete file, including all Student Aid Report Corrections and request for documents required by the above dates, may be required to pay ALL educational expenses incurred out-of-pocket until applications are processed and eligibility is determined.

 Applications received after these dates will receive consideration as time permits.
 All financial aid awards are made for one academic year only.
 The EGSC financial aid award year begins in the fall semester and ends at the conclusion of the summer semester.
 Beginning freshmen who plan to enroll during the summer semester must complete the current academic year financial aid application as well as the next academic year application.
-Example: If you are attending Summer 2021, you need to complete the 2020-2021 FASFA and for Fall 2021 the 2021-2022 FAFSA.
+Example: summer 2020 is for the 2019-2020 academic year and fall 2020 is during the 2020-2021 academic year.